-In phpMyAdmin, Optimize Table should be used if you have deleted a large part of a table or made many changes to a table with variable-length rows, such as VARCHAR, TEXT, BLOB, or VARBINARY columns.
+In phpMyAdmin, Optimize Table should be used to delete a large part of a table or make any changes to a table with variable-length rows, such as VARCHAR, TEXT, BLOB, etc. or VARBINARY columns.
 Deleted rows are maintained in the linked list, and insert operations reuse the old row positions.
-You can use Optimize Table to reclaim unused space and defragment the data file for optimal performance.
+Optimize Table can reclaim unused space and defragment the data file for optimal performance.
 If there are a lot of changes made to a table, optimizing the table can sometimes significantly improve performance.

 Step 1: Launch phpMyAdmin

 To access phpMyAdmin, please refer to the following articles for the complete set of instructions depending on your hosting control panel.